Women in the School of Engineering and Applied Sciences

 Through a wide range of programs, services, and activities, we are building a supportive and inclusive environment for women in the School of Engineering and Applied Sciences.

-Our female students can take advantage of a variety of resources and participate in activities including:
+Our women students can take advantage of a variety of resources and participate in activities including:

-Committed to improving student diversity to achieve a minimum of 30% female by 2025.
+Committed to improving student diversity to achieve a minimum of 30% women by 2025.

 See our strategic plan